Advantages

 - National Clinical Trials Governance Framework which embeds clinical trial services into the routine provision of health services.
 It strengthens governance for clinical trials, provides clarity to those who deliver them, and helps to drive national consistency

-- The National Standard Operating Procedures for Clinical Trials in Australia (National SOPs), outlining the minimum standards that need to be followed when conducting clinical trials.
+- The National Standard Operating Procedures for Clinical Trials in Australia which outline the minimum standards to be followed when conducting clinical trials.

 Clinical trials that do not involve the use of ‘unapproved’ therapeutic goods are not subject to the requirements of the CTN and CTA schemes.